ss3356/minimal-mistakes/_posts/2017-05-30-New-Manager-Bounce-:-Analysis-of-Mid-Season-Manager-Hirings-in-the-English-Premier-League.md

 ---
 layout: single
 comments: true
-title: "New Manager Bounce : Analysis of Mid-Season Manager Hirings in the English Premier League.md"
+title: "New Manager Bounce : Analysis of Mid-Season Manager Hirings in the English Premier League"
 date: 2016-05-30
 ---